AFLplusplus/AFLplusplus/llvm_mode/README.snapshot.md

 # AFL++ snapshot feature

-Snapshot is a mechanic that makes a snapshot from a process and then restores it's state, which is faster then forking it again.
+Snapshotting is a feature that makes a snapshot from a process and then restores it's state, which is faster then forking it again.

 All targets compiled with llvm_mode are automatically enabled for the snapshot feature.